-- Satisfactory completion (refer above) of every Year 10 subject that a student is planning to take at Year 11 level. - The ability to put together a viable course of study for Years 11-12 - Students entering VCAL must attend an interview with their parents and the VCAL Coordinator.
-The same interview process may be used for other studies if necessary. - Students whose work is consistently below the expected standard in any subject or whose behaviour disrupts others' learning in Semester One Year 10, will receive a letter early in Term 3.
+- Satisfactory completion (refer above) of every Year 10 subject related to subjects that a student is planning totake at Year 11 level. - The ability to put together a viable course of study for Years 11-12 - Students entering VCE Vocational Specialisation must attend an interview with their parents and the Coordinator. - Students whose work is consistently below the expected standard in any subject or whose behaviour disrupts others' learning in Semester One Year 10, will receive a letter early in Term 3.
 Following this is an interview with the student and their parents, the Year Level Leader and Head of Senior School to map out a strategy and program for improved study/ performance in Semester Two.
 A further interview will be required later in the same term.